JennyDelaney/Portfolio_1_Project/README.md

 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 The first image gives them a great idea of the scenery which they can experience while playing a round of golf in Ireland.
 When they scroll down the main page it brings them a list of the types of courses we have available, how many courses we have, and some reasons to encourage them to play a round of golf in Ireland.

 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
 The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

 3. As a First Time Visitor, I want to be able to identify the top golf courses which I should try and visit in Ireland.

 The site gives clear details of course name, address, phone number and website link of the top 5 golf courses in Ireland which will allow a golfer to find the best golf clubs to play.

 #### Returning Visitor Goals
 1. As a Returning Visitor, I want to see if the top 5 golf courses have changed in Ireland.

 These would be clearly shown in a banner message.
 They will be directed to the top 5 courses page with another hero image and call to action.

 2. As a Returning Visitor, I want to find an easy way to make contact with the top 5 courses to be able to book a round.

 A clear image is against every course which gives the user all of the required courses details.

 #### Frequent User Goals
 1. As a Frequent User, I want to check to see if there are any newly added courses to the website.

 The user would already be comfortable with the website layout and can easily click the banner message.

 2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the courses available around Ireland.

 The user would already be comfortable with the website layout and can easily click the newsletter registration link.
 At the bottom of every page their is a footer which content is consistent throughout all pages.

 ## Further Testing
-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6 & iPhone 8.
 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.